We have tried hard to make sure most common questions are answered on our Web site

 - Send us a screen capture of the error

-We typically see the same problem frequently and we have strived to make sure we
+We typically see the same problem frequently and we strive to make sure we

 document steps to prevent them from happening.